Gabriel-Darbord/opentelemetry-pharo/README.md

   span := instrumenter startRequest: myRequest.
   "..."
 ```
-The content of the request will be used to name the span.
+The content of the request is used to extract a name and [kind](https://opentelemetry.io/docs/concepts/signals/traces/#span-kind) for the span, or to suppress it.
 It can be anything, and how it is used for naming can also be configured by giving a block to `OTInstrumenter>>#spanNameExtractor:`.

 Finally, to end the span: